gjactat/visual-studio-2017-palenight-theme/README.md

 ## Installation

 - Install the "Color Theme Editor for Visual Studio 2017" extension
-- Import the .vstheme file
+- Import the .pkgdef file
 - Enable the theme (you might need to restart your IDE to get the result)